Dev-HJYoo/Stopwatch/README.md

 > input("In order to start stopwatch, Please press any key. : ")

+"now" value is checking time now.
 > now = time.gmtime(time.time())

-This is end message.
-Please press any key and 'enter' key!
+This is end message and executing Lab message. if you want to execute Lab function, Please press 'q' key

+"temp" value is checking whether you want to quit program or excute Lab function.

-> input("In order to end stopwatch, Please press any key. : ")
+> temp = input("if you want to excute Lab, Please press 'q' key\nIn order to end stopwatch, Please press any key. : ")

+"last" value is checking final time.
 > last = time.gmtime(time.time())

 Finally, press any key and 'enter' key, so the program will end.